 - Tomato.
 For ease and convenience I use canned diced tomatoes, fire roasted, but fresh tomatoes are great too!

 - Spices & Herbs.
 We’ll be using a mix of smoked paprika, cumin, thyme, basil and nutmeg.
 Plus, a couple bay leaves.
-It’s a delicious combination, but if you don’t 1 or 2 of the spices or herbs you can still pull of a great soup, it just won’t be as complex.
+It’s a delicious combination, but if you don’t have 1 or 2 of the spices or herbs you can still pull off a great soup, it just won’t be as complex.

 - Veggie Broth.
 I love using Better Than Bouillon Veg Concentrate (affiliate link) with water.
 It tastes great, you only need a little (1 tsp.) and the jar lasts a long time.

 - Balsamic Vinegar.
 This will round out the soup giving it a wonderful depth of flavor.
 If you don’t have balsamic on hand, use the juice of a small lemon or two, or omit it all together.

 Rinse the lentils and quinoa.
 First rinse your lentils well and pick through removing any oddly shaped or colored lentils.
 Rinse quinoa using a fine mesh strainer to remove any powdery residue.

 Here’s a quick run-down on the stovetop and slow-cooker methods.
 See the recipe card for full instructions.

 - Stovetop: In a large pot/dutch oven, saute the onions, celery, carrots and garlic, saute for 5 minutes.
 Add the smoked paprika, cumin, thyme, basil and nutmeg, cook until fragrant, about 1 – 2 minutes.
 Add in tomatoes, broth, lentils, quinoa, bay leaves, salt and pepper.
 Bring to a boil, cover, reduce heat and simmer for 40 minutes, stirring occasionally.
 Remove from heat, add balsamic vinegar and stir.